mozilla-services/socorro/docs/dev.rst

 socorro-cmd fetch_crash_data
 ----------------------------

-This will fetch raw crash data from crash-stats.mozilla.org and save it in the appropriate directory structure rooted at outputdir.
-If you have access to memory dumps and use a valid `API token`_, then memory dumps will be fetched for processing as well.
+This will fetch raw crash data from Crash Stats and save it in the appropriate directory structure rooted at outputdir.
+If you have access to memory dumps and use a valid `API token`_, then minidumps will be fetched for processing as well.

 Usage from host: